 As I have settled into this position, I have realized that all of the experiences and “smaller” jobs along my journey have helped me to come full circle; these different roles and life events have helped to make me a well-rounded navigator.
 I am currently the only navigator at the cancer treatment center, and am grant-funded through philanthropists who believe in this role.
 I meet with patients with breast, colorectal, lung, and head and neck cancers, and at times I am asked to assist with patients with other cancer diagnoses at varying stages.
 I work with the entire cancer team to coordinate the care these patients need; coordinated care translates into better outcomes.

 In my navigator position, I use data, metrics, and evidence-based standards of care to show a return on investment and promote my role.
 I strive for evidence-based standards of care and ways to measure the outcomes I have achieved.
-Because of this desire for quality outcomes and processes of improvement, I joined the Evidence into Practice Subcommittee of the Academy of Oncology Nurse Navigators (AONN) in March 2013.
+Because of this desire for quality outcomes and processes of improvement, I joined the Quality, Outcomes, and Performance Improvement (QOPI) Committee of the Academy of Oncology Nurse Navigators (AONN) in March 2013.
 Through the mentoring and friendship of fellow navigators, such as Danelle Johnston, RN, MSN, OCN, CBCN, and Elaine Sein, RN, BSN, OCN, CBCN, I have been able to learn how to appropriately conduct research, publish abstracts, and network with many wonderful navigators.